 First World War Medal Records

 There are two sets of documents to look for.
 The first is a Medal Index Card which is available to view for free on Ancestry.
 It can be difficult to tell which is an army number and which is a regimental number.
-What you need to do, is look at my page on army numbers and see if the number on the Medal Index Card matches the number block of the regiment or corps.
+First, look at my page on army numbers and see if the number on the Medal Index Card matches the number block of the regiment or corps.
 This is actually quite difficult to do if you don’t have knowledge of regimental numbers, as you can easily go astray, with some numbering blocks falling within the old regimental number system.
 Often, an army number won’t be recorded on the card.
-Email me if you’re not sure attaching a copy of the Medal Index Card and I’ll let you know whether you’re looking at an army number.

 The second document which is far more likely to contain an army number is the Medal Roll for the British War Medal and Victory Medal which is also available on Ancestry.
 When an army number appears, “still serving” was often written in the remarks column.
 I’ve never seen an army number appear on a 1914 or 1914/15 Star Medal Roll, though that’s not to say none exist on these documents.